mpachkov/RepData_PeerAssessment1/PA1_template.md

 The mean value is the same while the median have increased by roughly 1.

-* Before filling the data:
+* Before imputing the data:
     + Mean : 10766.19
-    + Median: 10766.19
+    + Median: 10765.00

-* After filling the data:
+* After imputing the data:
     + Mean : 10766.19
     + Median: 10766.19